0cjs/sedoc/8bit/msx/basic.md

 - `MID$(X$,I[,J])`: Substring of length _J_ (default to end of string) beginning with the _I_th character. `1` is the first character of _X$_.

+### Screen and Graphics

+- `CLS`: Clear screen.
+Valid in all screen modes.
+- `COLOR [foreground][,background][,border]`.
+Set color of all character cells on the screen.
+All parameters optional, one must be given.
+The `F6` default programming sets the default startup colours: 15,4,7 for JP, 15,4,4 for all others.

+Color codes:

+    0 transparent    4 blue dark     8    red medium   12   green dark
+    1 black          5 blue light    9    red light    13 magenta
+    2 green medium   6  red dark    10 yellow dark     14    gray
+    3 green light    7 cyan         11 yellow medium   15   white

 References